santoshrajan/io-square/README.md

 5. Do some validation - Pure function
 6. Create response and send - Pure function

 Typically all the six functions above would have been one impure callback function (callback hell).
 IO^2 will help you split monolothic callbacks into bite size pieces.
 Bonus, your pure functions can be easily tested.
+Another bonus, you write code the way you reason about your program.

 ## The Solution